Superrehtard/old_diaspora_wiki/Interface-Suggestions.md

 ##Minor things
   - **untitaker:** links to posts in the notifications dropdown should make the page scroll to the post (if possible), instead of opening it.
   - **untitaker:** There are too much icons beside the searchbar; At least the home-icon is not needed.
-  - **untitaker:** Right sidebar is way too bloated, there's also unneccessary stuff in it.
   - **untitaker:** User menu (#user_menu) is a bit empty, some stuff (eg. from the right sidebar) could be moved in there.

 ##Diaspora UX testing with noobs